namcuongtp2000/Japanese_Learning_Tools_Chatbot/README.md

 Add exception and pass speaking Japanese in 'japanese_dictionary_gui.py' when microphone can't recognize your speech .
 Error results: '<speech_recognition.audio.AudioData object at 0000x...>'

-Update scripts of scenario for chatbot for more extensive responses.

 Update scan japanese from images.

 5.Reference projects: